MikeDigitize/Getting_Started_With_TDD/README.md

 The interface is simply - draw the Euromillions.
 That's the only thing the consumer is interested in.
 And it should return an array of balls.

-The data the things comes loaded with is -
+The data it comes loaded with is -
 * 5 balls
 * the boundaries 1 and 50
 * 2 balls